Frequently Asked Questions

 Am I too old to be a pilot?

 Probably not!
-We have trained people well into their seventies, airline pilots routinely fly all over the world in their sixties.
+We have trained people well into their sixties, airline pilots routinely fly all over the world in their sixties.
 Good judgement, which tends to develop with age, is more important to being a good pilot than the hair-trigger reflexes of youth.
 As long as you are realistic about your cognitive abilities and rate of learning there is no reason not to fly.

 How old do I have to be to be a pilot?